Medical ethics: Medical ethics relationships

+Medical ethics includes provisions on medical confidentiality, medical errors, iatrogenesis, duties of the doctor and the patient.

+Medical ethics is closely related to bioethics, but these are not identical concepts.
+Since the science of bioethics arose in an evolutionary way in the continuation of the development of medical ethics, it covers a wider range of issues.

+Medical ethics is also related to the law.
+But ethics and law are not identical concepts.
+More often than not, ethics implies a higher standard of behavior than the law dictates.

 History

 The term medical ethics first dates back to 1803, when English author and physician Thomas Percival published a document describing the requirements and expectations of medical professionals within medical facilities.
-The Code of Ethics was then adapted in 1847, relying heavily on Percival's words.
+The Code of Ethics was then adapted by the American Medical Association in 1847, relying heavily on Percival's words.
 Over the years in 1903, 1912, and 1947, revisions have been made to the original document.
-The practice of Medical Ethics is widely accepted and practiced throughout the world.
+The practice of medical ethics is widely accepted and practiced throughout the world.

 Historically, Western medical ethics may be traced to guidelines on the duty of physicians in antiquity, such as the Hippocratic Oath, and early Christian teachings.
 The first code of medical ethics, Formula Comitis Archiatrorum, was published in the 5th century, during the reign of the Ostrogothic Christian king Theodoric the Great.
 In the medieval and early modern period, the field is indebted to Islamic scholarship such as Ishaq ibn Ali al-Ruhawi (who wrote the Conduct of a Physician, the first book dedicated to medical ethics), Avicenna's Canon of Medicine and Muhammad ibn Zakariya ar-Razi (known as Rhazes in the West), Jewish thinkers such as Maimonides, Roman Catholic scholastic thinkers such as Thomas Aquinas, and the case-oriented analysis (casuistry) of Catholic moral theology.
 These intellectual traditions continue in Catholic, Islamic and Jewish medical ethics.